 A complete list of the Berkshire Museum’s current Board of Trustees can be reviewed here.

 The Berkshire Museum is a private, non-profit organization sustained by donations, memberships, ticket sales, and our endowment.
 The Museum is governed by the Board to serve the needs of our community through its mission: to bring people together for experiences that spark creativity and innovative thinking by making inspiring, educational connections among art, history, and natural science.

-If approved by the Supreme Judicial Court, the agreement filed on February 9, 2018 would allow the sale of up to 40 previous deaccessioned works from the Museum’s collection and would keep Norman Rockwell’s Shuffleton’s Barbershop accessible to the public, most immediately here in the Berkshires at the Normal Rockwell Museum.
-This agreement would resolve all legal action between the AGO and the Museum.
+The agreement filed on February 9, 2018 allows the sale of up to 40 previously deaccessioned works from the Museum’s collection and keeps Norman Rockwell’s Shuffleton’s Barbershop accessible to the public, most immediately here in the Berkshires at the Normal Rockwell Museum.
+This agreement resolves all legal action between the AGO and the Museum.
 We believe this agreement will secure the future of the Museum for generations to come.

 That is a question for the private plaintiffs currently engaged in litigation against the Museum.
 But we are hopeful that they will recognize that this resolution promises to keep Shuffleton’s Barbershop in public view, and ensures the survival of the Berkshire Museum and its ability to pursue its mission, providing the people of Berkshire County with important experiences in art, science, and history.

 A timeline for action should be expected in the fall.
 Informed by community input, and supported by a business manager soon to be added to the staff, we will work to create a timeline for major improvements to facilities and experiences before the end of the year.
 We remain committed to a more interdisciplinary approach to interpreting the Museum’s collection.